Feeling Blue? Happy St. Patrick’s Day!

 St. Patrick lived during the 5th century and was born in Britain in a Romanized family.
 When he was only 16, he was kidnapped by a group of Irish raiders and brought into slavery in Ireland.
 St. Patrick found his faith while being held prisoner for six years.

-At the time, the Irish people were a pagan society that worshipped false gods and animals.
+At the time, the Irish people were a pagan society that worshiped false gods and animals.
 He was worked hard as a shepherd and often turned to religion for solace, becoming a devout Christian.

 In his memoir, The Confession, he wrote: